the-turing-way/the-turing-way/book/website/community-handbook/persona/persona-contributions.md

 - conversations in community spaces such as Gitter, GitHub issues, or Twitter
 - the technical infrastructure of the GitHub repository, associated GitHub bots, scripts and continuous integration pipeline
 - online hosting platforms of Jupyter book and Netlify
-- translation infrastructure of Transifex.
+- translation infrastructure of Transifex

 #### Personas & Pathways: